esnet/react-network-diagrams/README.md

 Examples
 --------

-To run the examples yourself you first need to run:
+To run the examples yourself, from the main directory, you first need to run:

     npm install lerna
     lerna bootstrap